A Universe of Vortices

 About This Project

 This is a compilation of the work of many great scientists.
-I’m a 61 year old Engineering Fellow at Posit PBC - a code first data science company that supports open source.
-I’m pretty good at software, but a novice when it comes to Physics and this is an open source, side project.
+I’m a 61-year-old Engineering Fellow at Posit PBC — a code-first data science company that supports open source.
+I’m pretty good at software, but a novice when it comes to physics, and this is an open source side project.

-In late June, 2025 after seeing one of the first Vera Rubin photos on a hi-res monitor, I had a realization that dark matter had to be dark material vortices and orbital systems spinning at close to the speed of light.
+In late June 2025, after seeing one of the first Vera Rubin photos on a hi-res monitor, I had a realization that dark matter had to be dark material vortices and orbital systems spinning at close to the speed of light.
 They had to be in the atom and in space.
 In my mind’s eye, I saw why it has to be this way.
-The universe is not weird, and there’s an explanation for cellular dynamics, the gulf stream, magnetic fields.
+The universe is not weird, and there’s an explanation for cellular dynamics, the Gulf Stream, magnetic fields.

 1. Pilot wave hydrodynamics by Bush, Oza, et al.1